Agustin-Vidal-Holberton/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 4-print_most_numbers.c: Prints numbers from 0 to 9, excluding 2 and 4
 5-more_numbers.c: Prints numbers from 0 to 14, ten times
-6-print_line.c: Draws a straight line in the terminal
+6-print_line.c: Draws a straight line in the terminal 7-print_diagonal.c: Draws a diagonal line on the terminal.